Research Interests

 Outreach

-• Shared my undergraduate research experience, and my pathway to and current experience in grad school; discussed my involvement with mentorship.
+• Invited.
+Presented on panels & answered questions during Q&A on my undergraduate research experience, my pathway to and current experience in grad school, and current research

 Station Scientist, Classroom Field Trip at KSR | 28 Oct 2019